vivax3794/Password-Generator/README.md

 That is not why I created this.
 This is just a simple project that I created to put my Python skills into use & give inspiration for other people.
 Please feel free to help contribute to this project by opening bug reports, suggestions, & pull requests.
 Thanks for reading this & have fun!

 See the LICENSE for more details.

+<h3> How to run </h3>
+You need to have `random-password-generator` install on your system.
+If you dont have it, it can be installed with:
+`pip install random-password-generator`

+Then just run the `main.py` and input your options.